wiard/punkbank/README.md

 ### The Marketing of Ordinals

-There are some projects I really like on X. For the rest I follow the larger movements and try to stay out of the clashes on X about what project is the best.
+There are many interesting projects on Ordinals.
+I follow the larger movements and try to stay out of the clashes on X about which project is the best.

 ### Aiming for harmony